GoodieBag/Pinview/README.md

         });
 ```
 #### Note :
-This library cannot be assured to work on 3rd party keypadboards (especially  when the cursor is toggled off).
+This library cannot be assured to work on 3rd party keyboards (especially when the cursor is off).
 It works as expected on google keyboards.
 We will be adding a work-around in the future releases.

 ## LICENSE